Dr Ruth Canning

 (1594-1603).
 My monograph, The Old English in Early Modern

 Ireland: The Palesmen and the Nine Years' War, 1594-1603, was awarded the 2019 National University of Ireland Publication Prize in History.
 I have published articles and essays exploring aspects of the political, economic, and legal history of late Elizabethan Ireland, and I have edited all of William Penn's works and correspondence relating to Ireland.
-I am currently developing a virtual reality 3D history tour of Kilcolman Castle, Edmund Spenser's Irish residence as part of the NEH funding project, Castle to Classroom (https://player.wondavr.com/p/ab8ebc52-bd03-445d-ae9c-851423ec1e5d#courtyard).
+As part of an NEH funded project, I recently designed a VR 3D history tour of Kilcolman Castle, Edmund Spenser's Irish residence, along with teaching resources (https://player.wondavr.com/p/ab8ebc52-bd03-445d-ae9c-851423ec1e5d#courtyard).

 coming to Liverpool Hope I held a three-year Marie Curie International Research